moaaz-ashour/snake_ai/README.md

-Coding Snake Game with Python from scratch.
+# Snake Game with Python from scratch.

 With Practical Reinforcement Learning and PyTorch, the AI learns how to play the game.

+---

+## To install:
 pip install pygame